davidrankin2/SwiftLibRaw/Documentation/SwiftLibRaw.md

 ## Thread-safe Status

+SwiftLibRaw compiles the source code without the LIBRAW_NOTHREADS option.
-SwiftLibRaw is using the `libraw_r` thread-safe compilation of libraw.
+This should make code equivalent to the `libraw_r` thread-safe compilation.

 The SwiftLibRaw object itself is protected by a `OSAllocatedUnfairLock` lock used for all calls after the init process succeeds.